5 Year State Plan

 Informal and Formal Services and Supports

-The Council will promote participation of people with developmental disabilities in the Employment First Taskforce and similar community programs to affect policies and regulations that will increase competitive, integrated employment.
+The Council will promote participation of people with IDD in employment first activities and similar community programs to advocate for legislative and policy changes that lead to an increase in competitive, integrated employment.

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.